1953 Pennsylvania Railroad train wreck: Description of the accident

-The Federal departed New York City at 4:38 A.M.
+The Federal departed New York City at 4:38 a.m.
 It made its regularly scheduled stops at Philadelphia; Wilmington, Delaware; and Baltimore.
 No braking trouble was reported at these stops.
-It departed Baltimore at 7:50 A.M.
+It departed Baltimore at 7:50 a.m.

 Baltimore was the train's last stop before arriving at Union Station, its final destination.
 After leaving Baltimore, the train accelerated to 80 mph, its normal speed.
 As the train neared Landover, Maryland, engineer Henry W. Brower tried to slow the train for its approach into the stub-ended tracks of Washington but the train slowed to just 60 mph.
 Brower activated the emergency brakes, but the train only slowed to 50 mph.
-Brower put the engine into reverse, but the electric engine began malfunctioning due to the stress placed on it.
-Sparks began flying from the wheels of the engine and first three coaches as they alone tried to slow the train.
+Brower then attempted to "plug" the locomotive (put it into reverse while still moving forward), a highly unusual emergency procedure, but the locomotive began malfunctioning due to the stress placed on it.
+Sparks began flying from the locomotive’s wheels and first three coaches as they alone tried to slow the train.

-The Federal now began descending a 5500 ft long section of track on a relatively steep 0.73 percent grade.
-This caused the train to accelerate.
-Brower began sounding a distress signal on the engine's air horn.
+The Federal now began descending a 5500 ft long section of track on a relatively steep 0.73 percent grade, causing the train to accelerate.
+Realizing his train had become a runaway, Brower began sounding a distress signal on the engine's air horn.

 In the train yard at Union Station, tower operator John Feeney in K Tower set the switches to route the Federal onto Track 16.
-When the train raced past him at high speed, he telephoned the stationmaster's office.
+When the train raced past him at high speed with its horn blaring, he telephoned the stationmaster's office.
 Clerk Ray Klopp picked up the phone.
 Feeney shouted, "Runaway on Track 16!"
-Klopp looked up to see the train racing directly toward his office.
-He shouted, "Run for your lives!"
+Klopp looked up to see the train racing directly toward his office and shouted, "Run for your lives!"
 Then he and the other clerks ran out of the office as fast as they could.
 (They had just 20 seconds to get out of harm's way.)
 Aboard the train, conductor Thomas J. Murphy ran through the train from end to end, shouting at the passengers to get down as low as they could on the floor or on their seats.

 The wreck

 Passengers aboard the train knew something was wrong.
 The train would normally be moving very slowly as it passed beneath Florida Avenue.
 But this time it rushed past the bridge.

 The Federal was still moving at about 45 mph when it was 1000 ft from the terminal.
-It had slowed to just 35 mph when it struck the bumper (the steel barrier at the end of the track).
-The train crashed through the buffer stop, then through the stationmaster's office, and then demolished a newsstand.
+It had slowed to just 35 mph when it struck the buffer stop (the steel barrier at the end of the track).
+The train crashed through the buffer stop, the stationmaster's office, and then demolished a newsstand.
 The locomotive began skidding to its right.
 It also destroyed a steel pillar in the concourse, and tore through the concourse's concrete floor (which was 6 in higher than the tracks outside).